 In addition to keeping your pearly whites nice and shiny, there’s growing evidence of a connection between a healthy mouth and your overall health.
 Chronic inflammation from gum disease has been associated with cardiovascular problems such as heart disease, blockages of blood vessels, and strokes.
 Diabetes also has a strong association with periodontal disease.2

-Enforcing good oral hygiene habits early in a child’s life is essential for their overall well-being.
-Though they are temporary, baby teeth are important for a child to chew food, as well as help make sure their adult teeth come in correctly.
-According to the American Academy of Pediatric Dentistry, a major cause of tooth loss in children is cavities.
-The Centers for Disease Control and Prevention (CDC) reports that the number of cavities in children between the ages of two and five has escalated by 15 percent3.
+Establishing healthy habits early in a child’s life is essential for their overall well-being.
+Baby teeth, even though they’re temporary, help a child eat, talk, and smile.
+They also serve as placeholders that help their permanent teeth come in correctly.
+Yet, according to the American Academy of Pediatric Dentistry, a major cause of tooth loss in children is cavities.

-Baby bottle tooth decay is a common problem for children getting their first set of teeth.
-Babies are more prone to tooth decay if they are put to bed with a bottle or given a bottle filled with sugary liquids, like juice or soda.
-Place only formula, milk or breast milk in bottles6.
+WebMD warns, for example, about “baby-bottle tooth decay” - a common problem for children getting their first set of teeth.
+Putting a child to bed with a bottle filled with sugary liquids, like juice or soda, can rot their teeth.
+Caregivers can avoid this by serving only formula, milk or breast milk in bottles.3